FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 - At least one (1) XXX MHz processor (for New/BareMetal deployments)

 Q: Are system clocks synchronized?
-  >A: Yes, PSDStart.ps1 will attempt to synchronize the time are deployment target computers.
-Deployment Roots servers and or the HTTP/S target servers will be NTP synchronized.
+>A: Yes, PSDStart.ps1 will attempt to synchronize the time on deployment target computers.
+Deployment root servers and/or the HTTP/S target servers will be NTP synchronized.

 Q: Does PSD work with 2Pint's ACP solution?
 >A: TBD

 Q: How does PSD work with 2Pint's ACP solution?
 >A: lightweight description here.
 See [link] (http://somedocument.com}

 Q: Does PSD work with 1E's Nomad solution?
 >A: PSD has not been tested in conjunction with 1E's Nomad product (yet)

 Q: Does PSD work with Deployment Optimization?
 >A: TBD

 Q: Does PSD work with Branch Cache?
 >A: TBD

 Q: Does PSD work with Peer Cache?
 >A: TBD